 Chinese researchers have improved the accuracy in detecting space junk in earth’s orbit, providing a more effective way to plot safe routes for spacecraft maneuvers.

-“After improving the pointing accuracy of the telescope through a neural network, space debris with a cross sectional area of 1 meter squared and a distance of 1,500 kilometers can be detected,” said Tianming Ma, from the Chinese Academy of Surveying and Mapping, Beijing and Liaoning Technical University, Fuxin.
+“After improving the pointing accuracy of the telescope through a neural network, space debris with a cross-sectional area of 1 meter squared (11 feet squared) and a distance of 1,500 kilometers (900 miles) can be detected,” said Tianming Ma, from the Chinese Academy of Surveying and Mapping, Beijing and Liaoning Technical University, Fuxin.

 Ma and colleagues trained a back propagation neural network to recognize space debris using two correcting algorithms.
 The Genetic Algorithm and Levenberg-Marquardt optimized the neural network’s thresholds for recognition of space debris, ensuring the network wasn’t too sensitive and could be trained on localized areas of space.
 The team demonstrated the improved accuracy by testing against three traditional methods at the Beijing Fangshen laser range telescope station.